Kenshiro-28/MAGI/README.md

 - Clone this repository.

-- Save a model in the root folder.
+- Optional: save a model in the root folder if you want to store the model in the Docker image.

 - Create a Docker image, you can do it by running this command in the root folder: